About Focus On Hospitals

-Focus on Hospitals is designed to help consumers explore pricing for Missouri hospital services, the quality of care delivered and how hospitals create value for the communities they serve.
-It’s a continuation of our conversation about improving hospital and health care in Missouri and a commitment to the next step in helping consumers understand their health care services.
+Focus on Hospitals is designed to help consumers explore pricing for participating hospital services, the quality of care delivered and how hospitals create value for the communities they serve.
+It’s a continuation of our conversation about improving hospital and health care and a commitment to the next step in helping consumers understand their health care services.

 Focus on Hospitals is owned and maintained by the Missouri Hospital Association, an organization representing more than 150 Missouri hospitals.

 You can find data for a specific hospital by selecting “Find A Hospital” on the site’s top-navigation bar.
 You will then have the option to search by hospital name or ZIP code.
 Once you find the hospital you’re looking for, select the “View Hospital” button.

 Once on your selected hospital page, you have the option to view quality, pricing or community data from the dropdown on the right side of the page above the table.
 If you’d like to view pricing data, filter by inpatient or emergency data.
 Furthermore, if you select inpatient data, filter your results by category.

 To compare results, select the + sign next to “add a hospital” and search for a hospital.
 You can compare a different hospital by selecting the + sign again.

 Participating hospitals’ data can be found under “Hospital Data” on the site’s top-navigation.
 Similar to hospital-specific data, you can filter by price, quality and community data by using the dropdown above the table.

 Chronic Conditions Maps